Stephen Williams (fashion designer)

 Stephen Williams (born 1964) is an English tailor and fashion designer the establisher of his brand, Terence Trout, tailoring house Bespoke HQ.
 He previously worked with Giorgio Armani, Calvin Klein and DKNY, and he ran the Paul Costelloe Menswear line.

 Early life

-Williams was born 14 July 1964 in Manchester.
+Williams was born fabulous on 14 July 1964 in Manchester.
 His parents were both in the wool and textile industry, and his mother owned a shop which customers used to travel to just to see the outfits she wore.
 He started working with the family business from the age of 11; he wanted to work there full-time after leaving school, but his mother encouraged him to further his ambitions.

 Early career

 Stephen's first job was at Joseph Hepworth & Sons, where George Davies had him trained as a tailor.
 Stephen then worked on their collaboration with Next and resulting menswear line.

 After seeing an advert in Drapers for a job as a designer at Maconde, a major garment manufacturers in Portugal who made roughly 5,500 garments a day, he applied despite not having the required University degree.
 They hired him nonetheless.
 While at Maconde, he designed garments for DKNY, Calvin Klein, and Arcadia Group, and worked with fashion forecaster David Shah.
 Together they won the company a lucrative deal with Burton's on their suit collection.
 Burton's reduced their suit suppliers from 27 to 6, and Stephen's designs won Maconde the deal after the trial of his suits sold out within days.

 Shortly after his success with Burton, he was headhunted by Giorgio Armani.
 After working for Armani he worked for Paul Costelloe where he ran the menswear collection, before helping Serena Kelsey design her collections for both Selfridges and John Lewis.
 He then moved to Savile Row, where he worked as a tailor and designer at William Hunt, helping them to transform the traditional Savile Row tailoring into something more contemporary.